AI browser agents are incredible in demos. They navigate pages, fill forms, extract data — all from a natural language prompt.

 99% of runs need zero AI.
 You only pay for intelligence when the world changes.

-You don't even need to forge.
-195+ community programs are included — Hacker News, GitHub, Reddit, BBC, ESPN, npm, and dozens more.
+You don't even need to capture from scratch.
+70+ community taps are available — Hacker News, GitHub, Reddit, BBC, ESPN, npm, and more.

-$ tap update # install community programs $ tap hackernews hot # run immediately, $0 $ tap github trending # another one, $0 $ tap list # see all 195+
+$ git clone https://github.com/LeonTing1010/tap-skills ~/.tap/skills # install community taps $ tap hackernews/hot # run immediately, $0 $ tap github/trending # another one, $0 $ tap list # see everything available

 curl -fsSL https://taprun.dev/install.sh | sh tap update && tap hackernews hot